 - A. A team roster listing team members' name, age (by the age definition rule), date of birth, and team status level, along with musical selection, must be turned in to the contest director or designated person prior to the team entering the competition floor.
-(At AAU Nationals/AAU Junior Olympic Games, there must be one for preliminaries and finals.) - B. A team member may not compete against her/himself in team competition. - C. All teams must qualify in ALL team events in which they wish to compete in at the AAU Nationals/AAU Junior Olympic Games. - D. The age of the competitor as of December 31 shall determine the age of that competitor.
-The competitor must compete for the entire calendar year at the age they will be on December 31 of the year in which you are attending the AAU Junior Olympic Games.
-Your age for 2015 AAU Junior Olympic Games will be your age as of December 31, 2015. - E. Grounding of the baton is NOT allowed in Dance Twirl Team, Twirl Team, and Street Parade Team.
+(At AAU Nationals/AAU Junior Olympic Games, there must be one for preliminaries and finals). - B. Team athletes must be able to provide a copy of their birth certificate the day of registration if asked to verify age by National Baton Twirling Committee. - C. A team member may not compete against her/himself in team competition.
+The Team Twirl-Off is the only exception to this. - D. All teams must qualify in ALL team events in which they wish to compete in at the AAU Nationals/AAU Junior Olympic Games. - E. Grounding of the baton is NOT allowed in Dance Twirl Team, Twirl Team, and Street Parade Team.
 Grounding means the baton is out of the twirlers possession and is in a manner in which it could remain so without danger of it moving or changing position indefinitely. - F. A team or corps is responsible for its own clean up detail.
 The floor must be clean for every competing team. - G. No scenery or backdrops allowed in Dance Twirl Team, Twirl Team, Street Parade and Novelty Twirl Team. - H. No props are to be used in Dance Twirl Team, Twirl Team, or Street Parade Team. - I. Props ARE allowed in Novelty Twirl Team, Show-Twirl Team, and Auxiliary Team. - J. No part or parts of the uniform may be removed during a performance to be used as a prop in Dance Twirl Team, Twirl Team, or Street Parade Team.
-It is allowed in Novelty Twirl Team, Show Twirl Team, Auxiliary Team. - K. No team is allowed to use pyrotechnics, discharge of arms, pressurized canisters, dangerous material, or inflammable liquids, etc. - L. No team is permitted to use an auxiliary power source such as electric, battery, or transistor etc. - M. Novelty batons may only be used in Auxiliary Baton Line, Novelty Twirl Team and Show Twirl Team. - N. Music checks must be done prior to the start of Team Competition.
+It is allowed in Novelty Twirl Team, Show Twirl Team, and Auxiliary Team. - K. No team is allowed to use pyrotechnics, discharge of arms, pressurized canisters, dangerous material, or inflammable liquids, etc. - L. No team is permitted to use an auxiliary power source such as electric, battery, or transistor etc. - M. Novelty batons may only be used in Auxiliary Baton Line, Novelty Twirl Team and Show Twirl Team. - N. Music checks must be done prior at registration/check-in for the AAU Junior Olympic Games. - II.
+TEAM ELIGIBILITY: Each team must qualify in each category for which they want to compete at the AAU Nationals/AAU Junior Olympic Games.